top of page

 Progress and Updates

-The website design continued that fun and playful energy created by the new branding with incorporating children’s toy elements like building blocks, playing cards, rattles, etc. Phase one of the site was approved for testing to gain additional feedback.
-From the feedback, we found that there were some things that needed to be update for future growth patterns.
-These new needs included updating the “What can you do?” section, Partners section, Partners landing page and adding in an Events section to the homepage.
+The website design continued that fun and playful energy created by the new branding by incorporating children’s toy elements like building blocks, playing cards, rattles, etc. Phase one of the site was approved for launch, but we later found that some things needed to be updated for future growth patterns.
+These new needs included updating the “What can you do?” section, Partners section, Partners landing page, and adding an Events section to the homepage.

 Role - Designer